 We’re in a steakhouse, with a large number of options, and our waiter, Chris, asked us if we wanted to see the various cuts of beef on offer.
 Absolutely!
 So Chris brought out a board with the cuts of beef, and explained what they were, how long they are aged, and he recommended the best degree of doneness for each one.
 Who knew that a meal could be so educational?!

 I’ll admit that I was intrigued by the “Tomahawk Steak”.
 It is an on-the bone Rib Steak that has quite a presence.
-In the end though, Heidi, Lars, Anya, and I opted for the Fillet, and Gma Linda chose the 60-Day Aged Ribeye.
+In the end though, we opted for the Fillet, and Gma Linda chose the 60-Day Aged Ribeye.
 With various vegetable and hand-cut chips (french fries) sides, we were all set.

 While waiting for our main course, we talked about our previous holidays together, and reminisced about all of the holidays we’ve spent with Gma Linda all over the world.
 Paris still ranks at the top, but Edinburgh is up there too.
 It’s quite a list, and it’s funny how our meals always factor into those great memories.